meteor/react-packages/packages/react-meteor-accounts/README.md

 ### withLoggingOut(...)

 Return a wrapped version of the given component, where the component receives a stateful prop of whether the logout method is currently in progress.
 A higher-order component.
-Uses `Meteor.loggingOut` (no online documentation), a reactive data source.
+Uses [`Meteor.loggingOut`](https://docs.meteor.com/api/accounts.html#Meteor-loggingOut), a reactive data source.

 - Arguments: